-The Society maintains a five-year strategic planning framework; this is reviewed by the Society's Board annually to take account of current and changing economic conditions.
-The process culminates in the annual production of a five-year Corporate Plan with detailed budgets covering the following years' activities.
+The Society maintains a five-year strategic planning framework; this is reviewed by the Society's Board annually to take account of current and changing economic conditions and changes to strategic objectives.
+The process culminates in the annual production of a five-year Strategy & Corporate Plan with detailed budgets covering the following years' activities.

-The Corporate Plan is produced by reference to the Society's ICAAP; both documents reflect the Board's risk appetite and integrate the capital position and forecasts into future strategy.
+The Strategy & Corporate Plan is produced by reference to the Society's ICAAP; both documents reflect the Board's risk appetite and integrate the capital position and forecasts into future strategy.
 The Society's ICAAP also contains the capital plan for the next five years and the Board ensures that there are adequate capital resources to support the corporate goals contained within the plan.

 In order to produce a detailed capital plan, the Society's ICAAP contains calculations of the capital resources requirement (effectively, the minimum capital required) each year using the standardised approach for credit risk and the basic indicator approach for operational risk.
-Under the standardised approach for credit risk, the Society applies a risk weighted asset value to each of its exposure classes and provides 8% of that risk weighted asset value as the minimum capital requirement for credit risk.
+Under the standardised approach for credit risk, the Society applies a risk weighted asset value to each of its exposure classes and provides 8% of that risk weighted asset value as the minimum capital requirement for credit risk unless the asset is zero rated.
 Under the basic indicator approach for operational risk, the Society calculates its average net income over the previous three years and provides 15% of that average net income as the minimum capital requirement for operational risk.

-Table 2 provides details of the calculation of capital resource requirements within the Society as at 31 March 2021, covering liquidity, mortgage and other exposures.
+Table 2 provides details of the calculation of capital resource requirements within the Society as at 31 March 2022, covering liquidity, mortgage and other exposures.

 TABLE 2

-Capital Resources Requirement 2021 2020
+Capital Resources Requirement 2022 2021

 Credit Risk Exposure £m Risk weighted assets value £m Minimum capital required £m Minimum capital required £m

 Treasury Assets

-Central government (UK gilts / Treasury Bills) & Bank of England 26.7 - - -

-Credit Institutions 5.3 1.4 0.1 0.1
+Central government (UK gilts / Treasury Bills) & Bank of England Credit Institutions Cash 24.3 4.1 0.1 1.1 0.1 0.1

-Cash 0.1 - - -
+CdSII 0.1 - -

-Total Treasury Assets 32.1 1.4 0.1 0.1
+Total Treasury Assets 28.5 1.1 0.1 0.1

 Loans and Advances to

 Customers

-Residential - performing loans 123.4 40.6 3.2 3.0
+Residential - performing loans 127.8 42.4 3.3 3.2

-Residential - past due loans 0.9 0.9 0.1 0.1
+Residential - past due loans 0.4 0.4 0.1 0.1

 Non-residential/business - performing loans 0.6 0.6 0.1 0.1

-Non-residential/business - past due loans - - - -
+Non-residential/business - past due loans -

-Total Loans and Advances to Customers 124.9 42.1 3.4 3.2
+Total Loans and Advances to Customers 128.8 43.4 3.5 3.4

-Fixed and Other Assets 0.9 0.9 0.1 0.1
+Fixed and Other Assets 1.0 1.0 0.1 0.1

 Total Credit Risk - Capital Resources

-Required 157.9 44.4 3.6 3.4
+Required 158.3 45.5 3.7 3.6

-Operational Risk - Capital Resources

-Required 0.4 0.4
+Operational Risk - Capital Resources Required 0.4 0.4

-Total Pillar 1 Capital Resources Required 4.0 3.8
+Total Pillar 1 Capital Resources Required 4.1 4.0

-At 31 March 2021, the Society's Total Capital Requirement set by the Prudential Regulation Authority was £4.0m (8% of total risk weighted exposures).
-Regulatory capital held by the Society at 31 March 2021 was £12.59m, representing 25.4% of the total risk weighted exposures and well in excess of the minimum Total Capital Requirement.
+At 31 March 2022, the Society's Total Capital Requirement set by the Prudential Regulation Authority was $\pounds 4.1m$ (8% of total risk weighted exposures).
+Regulatory capital held by the Society at 31 March 2022 was $\pounds 13.28m$, representing 25.4% of the total risk weighted exposures and well in excess of the minimum Total Capital Requirement.